devdudeio/next-react-issues/README.md

 - docker for easier setup
 - Fetch Components with render prop + layout
 - fix undefined error for unset q param
+- use OAUTH2 version using next-auth (see custom apollo provider) to avoid using tokens